 - Communication models and tools in healthcare

 - Having difficult conversations

-Course 5: Human Factors and Clinical Decision-Making (will be available individually)
+Course 5: Human Factors in Healthcare Safety (also available individually)

 Note: Outline in progress – topics to include:

 - Human factors engineering and history in healthcare

 - Cognitive bias and impacts on decision making